vasansr/pro-mern-stack-2/README.md

 ![Pro MERN Stack, 2nd Edition](https://images.springer.com/sgw/books/medium/9781484243909.jpg)

-This is the complete source code compilation of all code listings in the book Pro MERN Stack by Vasan Subramanian, published by Apress.
+This is the complete source code compilation of all code listings in the book Pro MERN Stack, (2nd Edition), published by Apress.
 The book can be purchased at any of these websites:

    * [Apress](https://www.apress.com/book/9781484243909)
    * [Springer](https://www.springer.com/book/9781484243909)
    * [Amazon](https://www.amazon.com/Pro-MERN-Stack-Development-Express/dp/1484243900)

+The 2nd Edition has the following new things as compared to the original, first edition:

+   * It uses the latest React (React 16)
+   * It uses the React Router (React Router 4)
+   * It uses GraphQL rather than REST based APIs
+   * It adopts an architecture that lets you run the API and UI on different servers
+   * It includes deployment instructions on Heroku
+   * It uses other latest technology such as JWT and CORS.
+   * ... and many more improvements over the first edition.

 Each section in the book ends with a working application, which corresponds to a branch in this repository.
 For each section, you can browse the complete source, or look at the differences from